tjntomas/HADashboard-widgets/custom_widgets/basedocker/README.md

 * Shows the uptime and current status of the containers
 * Creates docker entities in Home Assistant for each discovered container
 * Can handle multiple docker hosts, i.e. docker container running on more than one server
+* The controls blinks when status is changing, i.e. during restart, start or stop of a container

 ## How it works
 An Appdaemon app is grabbing all containers on a host through the docker API and creates docker entities in Home Assistant